-It is bad enough to be injured in an accident, but to lose your claim for compensation could be devastating.
-However, that is exactly what might happen, if you fail to disclose your personal injury claim in your bankruptcy schedules.
-Fortunately, there are steps you can take to preserve your claim.
+Personal injury claims that are exempt in Chapter 7 and Chapter 13 bankruptcy are sometimes lost because the debtor failed to disclose the claim or did not know how to protect it.
+It is bad enough to be injured in an accident, but to lose your claim for compensation can be devastating.
+Fortunately, there are steps you can take to preserve your claim in bankruptcy.

 Disclose, Disclose, Disclose.